-A home inspection is a smart way to ensure you're aware of the potential problems that could arise after you move in.
-But how much should a home inspection cost?
+A home inspection is a smart way to ensure you're aware of the potential problems that could arise.
+A common question is how much the average home inspection costs.

-We’re all about the data and the source, so the closest we could get to an average home inspection cost was to check with the companies that actually get cost data from consumers.
+Our data has been aggregated from our database.
+There are some other reliable sources, that get cost data from consumers.
 HomeAdvisor and Angie's List collect cost data from thousands of home buyers to see what people actually paid around the country.

 The US Department of Housing and Urban Development (HUD) gives a typical price range of $300-$500, and cautions that "cost does not necessarily reflect quality".